AlexanderHansson4225/econ1123/README.md

 explain
   * Given the definitions of ESS and TSS, makes full senses why R**2 is ESS/TSS

+* adjusted R**2
+  * Note this is strictly less than R**2
+  * Solves the issue that every time you add a regressor, there will be a better fit.
+Use only if multiple regressors

 * SER
   * The magnitude of a
 typical regression